- Fipsen in Prisdorf

 Fipsen is played in and around Prisdorf, a town to the north of Hamburg, Germany.
-It seems to be declining in popularity.
-Fipsen tournaments are run simultaneously with Skat tournaments and formerly there were 3 to 7 four-player Fipsen tables; nowadays there are generally not more than 2 or 3 tables, and the players are mainly of the older generation.
-Jutta Breckwoldt learned Fipsen from her grandmother, so it must date from the 1920's or earlier.
+Tournaments are run simultaneously with Skat tournaments.
+In 2009 Jutta Breckwoldt said that there were generally 2 or 3 Fipsen tables, and the players were mainly of the older generation.

 Players and Cards